 Server side reports: queue

-Changing the default settings for the reporting queue will increase the resources needed by your AppMon Server
+Changing the default settings for the reporting queue increases the resources needed by your AppMon Server.

 To enable non-latin scripts for PDF reports it may be necessary to set the system property

 false.
 This could lead to errors with hyphenation but enables right-to-left writing.

 Depending on whether the AppMon Client or the AppMon Server create the report, the system property has to be set in the